 - No game included in the box (1-2-Switch is £40)

 The kick in the nether regions comes with the cost of the games on top.
 Nintendo's first-party games have always been pricey.
 They rarely get discounted by much either, with legacy titles maintaining a premium price point for years.
-So, £50-60 for Zelda is a mighty outlay when added on top of the price of the console makes everything seem that bit more expensive.
-And let's face it, it's the main game everybody wants.
+So buying, say, Zelda when adding on top of the price of the console makes everything seem that bit more expensive.
+And let's face it, that's the main game everybody wants.
 Well, that and Pokemon Let's Go.
 Oh, and Animal Crossing.
 Actually, there's heaps of amazing games, it's hard to choose a favourite.

 We suggest you cough up for a microSD card too, with at least 64GB of storage.
 The Switch comes with just 32GB on board – a measly amount considering the digital download version of Zelda alone takes up more than 13GB.
-A half-decent microSD card will cost you around £17, maybe less if you snag a deal – so that needs to get added to the bill too.
+A half-decent microSD card won't cost you much, maybe less if you snag a deal – so that needs to get added to the bill too.

 Thankfully, that's it.
 You do not really need the Pro Controller or Joy-Con Charging Grip.
 The former is a nice accessory, with a more traditional feel for gaming, but the Joy-Con Grip that comes in the box with the Switch is more than capable.
 It might look like a lop-sided dog's face, but it feels nice in the hand and we've spent plenty of hours playing games with one comfortably.

 The Charging Grip is also pointless in our opinion.
 Much was said before launch about its non-inclusion in the box, but all it adds is a USB port so you can charge your Joy-Cons as you play, through attaching a wire between the Grip and the Switch dock.
 We just ensure we pop the Joy-Cons back on the sides of the Switch unit when we retire each day and that does the job just as capably.
 Indeed, it keeps them tidy.